 When facing bankruptcy as a nonmarried couple or when you are in a nontraditional household, the information you receive can be confusing and overwhelming.
 The process for filing bankruptcy may not be as clear-cut as if you were single, living alone or married.
 This does not mean that it is impossible for you to file for Chapter 7 or Chapter 13 bankruptcy protection.
 It just requires you to have a knowledgeable and experienced attorney on your side who can assess your case and walk you through the process.

-At Kruger & Schwartz, we provide comprehensive and tailored bankruptcy representation to clients in Kentucky and Indiana.
+At Schwartz Bankruptcy Law Center, our lawyers provide comprehensive and tailored bankruptcy representation to clients in Kentucky and Indiana.
 Using our three decades of experience, we strive to help clients understand their rights regardless of their household or relationship situations.
 We believe everyone is entitled to a fresh start.